Definition of moose

 of Algonquian origin; akin to Massachusett moos moose

 First Known Use: 1603See Words from the same year

 : a large animal with very large, flat antlers that lives in forests in the northern part of America, Europe, and Asia

-: a ruminant mammal (Alces alces) with humped shoulders, long legs, and broadly palmated antlers that is the largest existing member of the deer family and inhabits forested areas of Canada, the northern United States, Europe, and Asia
+: a large animal with broad flattened antlers and humped shoulders that is related to the deer and lives in forests of Canada, the northern United States, Europe, and Asia

 What made you want to look up moose?
 Please tell us where you read or heard it (including the quote, if possible).